 - Perennial weeds in the ground under the mulch will before too long find a way through or around the mesh.

-- Before long, the mulch will compact and ends of mesh will poke though.
+- Before long, the mulch will compact and ends of mesh will poke through.
 You can imagine how unattractive that is!

 - Over the seasons, the much breaks down further, dust, leaves and other organic matter collect, decompose and fall through the mulch.
 That means there’s a thickening layer of compost and soil down there waiting for weed seeds to land – which they do.
 So, as well as perennial weeds pushing their way through, you have a top layer of weeds that have grown from stray seeds.